d12frosted/elpa-mirror/gnu/denote-readme.txt

 [Front matter] See section 6

-[The `denote-rename-no-confirm' option] See section 4.1.1
+[The `denote-rename-confirmations' option] See section 4.1.1

 [Change the order of file name components] See section 5.1